-During their tenure in the PhD program, students will have regular meetings with their Research Advisory Committee (RAC) -- a committee that will give advice and help oversee the student’s progress.
+During their tenure in the PhD program, students will have regular meetings with their Research Advisory Committee (RAC) - a committee that will give advice and help oversee the student’s progress.

-In Year 2, students take the Candidacy Examination.
-This exam determines whether the student is ready to begin a period of research aimed towards a doctorate degree.
-The examination provides the Candidacy Examination Committee and the student with means to assess the student’s mastery of the basic body of knowledge and development of the breadth and depth of scholarship that is expected of PhD candidates.
+In Year 2, students take the Qualifying Examination.
+This exam determines whether the student is ready to begin a period of research aimed towards a PhD.
+The examination provides the Qualifying Examination Committee and the student with means to assess the student’s mastery of the basic body of knowledge and development of the breadth and depth of scholarship that is expected of PhD candidates.